nervosys/AutonomySim/docs/build_macos.md

 cd AutonomySim
 ```

-By default AutonomySim uses clang 8 to build for compatibility with UE 4.25.
-The setup script will install the right version of cmake, llvm, and eigen.
+By default AutonomySim uses `clang-8` to build for compatibility with UE 4.25.
+The setup script will install the right version of `cmake`, `llvm`, and `eigen`.

-CMake 3.19.2 is required for building on Apple Silicon.
+CMake 3.19.2 is required for building on Apple silicon.

 ```bash
 ./setup.sh